Armenia, Azerbaijan and Georgia;

 Armenia’s tourism industry has also been flourishing.
 A big draw is the capital, Yerevan, 23 kilometres (14 miles) from the Turkish border.
 The city skyline offers a beautiful view of Mt.
 Ararat (in Turkish territory) in the south.
 The 2,800-year-old city experienced tremendous growth due to industrialisation, growing from a town of 30,000 people in 1914 to a booming urban centre of more than a million in the latest census.
 Most buildings are designed with a pink volcanic stone called tuff, making the city’s scenery glow pink at dusk.

-Our tour of Armenia includes a full-day sightseeing tour of the capital city, Yerevan.
-In Yerevan, we visit a moving memorial to victims of the Armenian genocide, and learn more about the history of Armenia at the Museum of the Medieval Armenian Culture (Matenadaran).
-We also make a trip to a brandy factory for a tour and tastings.
+Our of includes a full-day sightseeing of the capital city, .
+In , we visit a moving memorial to victims of the n genocide, and learn more about the history of with your at the of the Medieval n Culture (Matenadaran).
+We also make a trip to a brandy factory for a and tastings.

 Outside Yerevan, we further explore the cultural heritage of the Armenian people.
 We include a full-day trip to Khor Virap.
 This romantically located Armenian monastery has panoramic views across a vast plain to Turkey and the twin peaks of Mount Ararat.